Varied flow trail for the Kaisereggbahnen in Schwarzsee

 NEWS FROM CONSTRUCTION IN WESTERN SWITZERLAND

-Under the project management and expertise of Colin Leutenegger, the 3.6 km long "Bike Flowtrail Schwarzsee" is currently being built.
-The trail crew, with both a machinist and a hand crew, is working in parallel on three sections on Riggisalp.
-The goal always remains not only to make the most of the terrain and the 427 meters of elevation, but also to create something unique.
-The Swiss A-Team will be in and around Schwarzsee until around mid-August – then the trail will be completed, and the official opening is planned for September 7.
-The Riggisalp chairlift will take bikers and their bikes to the start of the diverse trail at 1,491 meters.
+Under the project management and expertise of Colin Leutenegger, the 3.6 km long "Bike Flowtrail Schwarzsee" is being built.
+The trail crew, each with a machinist and hand crew, worked in parallel on three sections on Riggisalp.
+The goal was always to not only make the most of the terrain and the 427 meters of elevation, but also to create something unique.
+Construction in Schwarzsee took approximately 3.5 months – the trail was officially opened on September 7th.
+The Riggisalp chairlift takes bikers and their bikes to the start of the diverse trail at 1,491 meters.

 Bike Flowtrail Schwarzsee